How to take group photos

 3. Have people huddle up

-It might feel too close for them, but for the photo, it often looks better if they are close together.
-Even have their shoulders touching.
+It might feel too close for them, but for the photo, it often looks better if they are close together—even with their shoulders touching.
 Make the group as compact as possible.

 4. Make sure the lens can see all faces

-Usually, I look through the viewfinder to see if everyone is visible, and I also ask if everyone can see the lens.
+Usually, I look through the viewfinder to see if everyone is visible and ask if everyone can see the lens.
 Depending on how cooperative the group is, this can be enough.
-Direct them to move left or right a bit or swap places.
+I can direct them to move left or right a bit or swap places.

 5. Shoot multiple photos of the group

 You’ll soon notice that people blink a lot when doing group photos.
 And not all at the same time.
-Making several photos helps you choose an image with everyone looking good.
+Taking several photos helps you choose an image that looks good to everyone.
 Or you can Photoshop a composite with the best pictures.

-Don’t forget to make an empty photo of just the background too.
-It sometimes helps you when compositing.
+Remember to make an empty photo of just the background, too.
+It can sometimes help when compositing.

 6. Shoot during the setup too

-While still directing everyone or their place, taking some photos is sometimes fun.
+While still directing everyone to their place, taking some photos is sometimes fun.
 The chaos and funny interactions can make for good photos.

 7. Build the group from the center

 Whether it’s a bride, a CEO, or someone else important.
 Put them at the center first, then start building the group around them.
-It often helps for you to set up the group but also to give directions.
+It often helps you to set up the group and give directions.

 8. One photographer at a time

-Even if you are the official photographer for the day, someone with their iPhone is always trying to get the photo too.
-Ensure they understand they must wait for their turn and not to shoot simultaneously.
+Even if you are the official photographer for the day, someone with an iPhone is always trying to get the photo, too.
+Ensure they understand they must wait for their turn and not shoot simultaneously.

-A group photo is already chaotic, making people confused about what lens to watch makes it only worse.
-And neither will have good results.
-So make sure everyone that needs a photo does it in their turn.
+A group photo is already chaotic, and having people confused about what lens to watch only makes it worse.
+Neither will have good results, so make sure everyone who needs a photo does it in their turn.

 9 Obi-Wan the group